 The district’s severe weather procedures were developed with the assistance of local, state and federal emergency personnel to proactively protect our students and staff.
 We work closely with the National Weather Service in Norman to monitor approaching storms.
-In addition, our site administrators have constant contact during severe weather via 2-way radios programmed in cooperation with the city of Edmond Emergency Operations Center.

 Winter Weather Cancellation Procedures:

 Before making a decision to move to remote learning or a non-instruction day (snow day), EPS administrators monitor and review road and parking lot conditions, temperatures and precipitation amounts.
 The decision on school closure is not often immediately clear.
 Oklahoma weather can change quickly.
 When schools must be closed due to inclement weather, the following considerations are important:

 - EPS will post school closings to the district’s social media platforms, school websites, and share them with local media.
 In addition, you may receive a text message about school closures and a push notification from our mobile app.
 For information on how to sign up for text messaging, click here: https://edmondschools.net/parents-students/communication/

 - When possible, EPS will make its decision the evening before.

 - When weather conditions develop during the school day, schools are generally NOT dismissed early because thousands of parents work and students could potentially be arriving home to a locked house.

 - If the weather starts to deteriorate during the school day, parents may certainly pick up their student(s) early.